 Secondly, I'm afriad that people want to get into rootwork for money.
 Well, good luck with that one.
 Any reasonable and respectable rootworker will keep their prices fair and affordable.
 When a rootoworker starts getting in the $400-$1000 range for a single working, head for the hills.
 Look for workers who consistantly offer sales, promotions, do charity work, donate and offer pro bono work when need be.

 The third point, and entire idea behind this entry, is that people think it's all lighting candles, picking flowers and doing what you want.
 If the spirits have truly called you to do this then, I believe, they are sending you clients.
 You work for your clients, not yourself.
 People think owning my own home-based business means that I work for myself but the truth is I have a new boss every few hours.
 A new boss with needs, wants, pains, ideas and expectations.
 I have a strict schedule that has me up at 7am answering e-mails, printing order invoices, scheduling workings, ordering supplies, cleaning my space (spiritually and physically) and giving offerings.
 Then, I fill orders from 10-4, clean again from 4-5, dinner from 5-7, I take an hour to put my kids to bed, then back to e-mails again from 8-10pm.
-Then I usually drink from 10-midnight, not gonna lie.
 Now, I do take several evenings and at least two entire days to devote to workings and readings due to demand.
 So, on those days, replace the filling orders, second cleaning and dinner (we usually order in on those days or have soup/sandwiches) with readings and workings.
 I often work for several weeks as a time with no entire days off.
 Now, I am NOT bitching in any way!
 I LOVE my life and work.
 My point is, I'm not lieing around my house waving a wand.

 A rootworker needs to be a really balanced, healthy person.
 Inside and out.
 You need to be able to deal with loss, grief, homelessness, divorce, negativity, broken hearts, infedelity, and, sometimes, just plain drama and bat-shit crazy.
 These can take a toll on your psyche and on your physical body if you aren't grounded with faith and seasoned with common sense.
 I think it takes a certain type of person and, surpisingly, it's not someone who's empathic.
 I believe it's quite the opposite.
 There's a huge difference between understanding and relating to someone's problems than being physically and emotionally affected by them.
 A good understanding of the human psyche, human nature, and psychology is greatly beneficial and, I feel, necessary in this line of work.
 Clients need YOU to give them confidence, faith and a concise, sensible solution.
 What they don't need it you crying and losing your shit because their husband left them.
 Hurt FOR them but not WITH them.
 You can mourn everything later, on your own time and dime, not theirs.